bitsandbricks/portfolio_en/content/project/launching-the-postgraduate-course-in-big-data-and-territorial-intelligence/index.md

 ---
-title: Launching the Postgraduate Course in Big Data and Territorial Intelligence
+title: Launching FLACSO's Postgraduate Course in Big Data and Territorial Intelligence
 excerpt: "As a Research Fellow at the Bunge and Born Foundation, I helped harness Big Data to combat Chagas, a neglected life-threatening disease that affects over a million people in Argentina."
 date: 2021-04-10
 author: "HAVB"